tpruvot/yaamp/README.md

 Required:

-	linux, mysql, php, memcached, a webserver (lighttpd or nginx recommended)
+	linux, mysql or mariadb, php-fpm, memcached, a webserver (lighttpd or nginx recommended)

 Config for nginx: